 Founded by Eunice Kennedy Shriver, Special Olympics operates in 95 percent of all the counties in the United States, hosting more than 15,000 events in schools, centers, and cities at the local, area and chapter level.
 A state directory is provided for your convenience.

-Special Olympics has favorable name recognition with 98% of the United States public and its events are covered by 72 percent of all newspapers and television stations.
-Of 96 non-profit organizations ranked by respondents to a recent poll, Special Olympics was viewed at the most credible charity.
+Special Olympics has favorable name recognition with 98% of the United States public, and its events are covered by 72 percent of all newspapers and television stations.
+Of 96 non-profit organizations ranked by respondents to a recent poll, Special Olympics was viewed as the most credible charity.

 Phi Sigma Kappa has aligned itself with an organization which is sure to provide lifetime opportunities for both undergraduates and alumni.
 Programming ideas are endless.